vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/markdown/intro.md

 ## Built-in Enhancements

-VuePress comes with GitHub-style tables, Emoji, TOC, code line numbers, specific line highlighting, etc. are all available out of the box.
+VuePress comes with GitHub-style tables, Emoji, TOC, etc. are all available out of the box.

 For detailed syntax, please see [Built-in Markdown Enhance](../../cookbook/vuepress/markdown.md).